-- > Work Health and Safety Act 2012 (SA) and when relevant WHS Defined Officers must meet due diligence requirements. - > Return to Work Act 2014 (SA), facilitating the recovery, maintenance or early return to work of employees with work related injury / illness. - > Meet immunisation requirements as outlined by the Immunisation for Health Care Workers in South Australia Policy Directive. - > Equal Employment Opportunities (including prevention of bullying, harassment and intimidation). - > Children and Young People (Safety) Act 2017 (SA) 'Notification of Abuse or Neglect'. - > Disability Discrimination. - Independent Commissioner Against Corruption Act 2012 (SA). - > Information Privacy Principles Instruction. - > Relevant Awards, Enterprise Agreements, Public Sector Act 2009, Health Care Act 2008 and the SA Health (Health Care Act) Human Resources Manual. - > Relevant Australian Standards. - > Duty to maintain confidentiality. - > Smoke Free Workplace.
+- > Work Health and Safety Act 2012 (SA) and when relevant WHS Defined Officers must meet due diligence requirements. - > Return to Work Act 2014 (SA), facilitating the recovery, maintenance or early return to work of employees with work related injury / illness. - > Meet immunisation requirements as outlined by the Immunisation for Health Care Workers in South Australia Policy Directive. - > Equal Employment Opportunities (including prevention of bullying, harassment and intimidation). - > Children and Young People (Safety) Act 2017 (SA) 'Notification of Abuse or Neglect'. - > Disability Discrimination. - Independent Commissioner Against Corruption Act 2012 (SA). - > Information Privacy Principles Instruction. - > Relevant Awards, Enterprise Agreements, Public Sector Act 2009, Health Care Act 2008 and the SA Health (Health Care Act) Human Resources Manual. - > Relevant Australian Standards. - > Duty to maintain confidentiality. - > Smoke Free Workplace. - > To value and respect the needs and contributions of SA Health Aboriginal staff and clients, and commit

-- > To value and respect the needs and contributions of SA Health Aboriginal staff and clients, and commit to the development of Aboriginal cultural competence across all SA Health practice and service delivery. - All employees required to complete timesheets must forward their timesheet to their manager, within two weeks from the period worked, to enable their manager to authorise that this is a true and accurate record of hours worked by the employee - > Applying the principles of the South Australian Government's Risk Management Policy to work as appropriate.
+- to the development of Aboriginal cultural competence across all SA Health practice and service delivery. - May be responsible for supervision and oversight of volunteers assigned within the department, in collaboration with the WCHN Volunteer Unit.
+Refer to Volunteer Engagement and Management Procedure - > Applying the principles of the South Australian Government's Risk Management Policy to work as appropriate.